whitebox-co/walmart-marketplace-api/README.md

 ## Why?

-TLDR: It did not exist and we really needed it!
+TL;DR: It did not exist, and we needed it!

--   [Walmart](https://github.com/walmartlabs) does not provide an easy way to download their swagger and openapi docs to generate projects.
+-   [Walmart](https://github.com/walmartlabs) does not provide an easy way to download their swagger and OpenAPI docs to generate projects.
 -   They do not provide a [Typescript library](https://github.com/orgs/walmartlabs/repositories?q=&type=&language=typescript&sort=) to access their endpoints
 -   Their [javascript library](https://github.com/walmartlabs/walmart-api) is deprecated.
--   Existing implementations did not include full walmart REST implementation and did not meet our needs.
+-   Existing implementations did not include full Walmart REST implementation and did not meet our needs.

 ## How it works

--   An [OpenAPI Schema](https://spec.openapis.org/oas/latest.html) is downloaded from Walmart for each section of a the Walmart Marketplace API.
+-   An [OpenAPI Schema](https://spec.openapis.org/oas/latest.html) is downloaded from Walmart for each section of the Walmart Marketplace API.
 -   API Classes are generated using the amazing [openapi-generator](https://github.com/OpenAPITools/openapi-generator) against each schema.
--   Integration Test stubs are auto generated for every generated api class and function.
+-   Integration Test stubs are auto-generated for every generated API class and function.
--   Documentation is auto generated and updated based on the latest openapi schemas changes.
+-   Documentation is auto-generated and updated based on the latest OpenAPI schemas changes.

 ## Installation